 Caribe is located within Nicaragua’s “Golden Triangle”, a well-known historic mining region located in north-eastern Nicaragua.
 The area is host to three historic mines, Santa Rita – Rosita (Skarn copper/gold), La Luz – Siuna (Skarn gold/copper) and Bonanza (Epithermal gold).
 Since 1900 the district has produced in excess of 8 million ounces of gold and 12 million ounces of silver mainly from epithermal vein systems and skarns.

 The Caribe project forms a part of the Company's 50-50 Strategic-Alliance agreement with Hemco Mineros Nicaragua (a subsidiary of Colombia’s Grupo Mineros S.A.
 MINEROS:CB).
 Royal Road Minerals is operator of the Strategic Alliance.

-Royal Road’s exploration team discovered the Caribe project during reconnaissance follow-up of airborne geophysical anomalies in February of 2018.
-Topographically the prospect is planar, outcrop is concealed under soil and laterite cover and there is no previous record of mineralization in the area.
-Initial grab sampling of strongly weathered float material returned anomalous gold with associated anomalous values in molybdenum and copper.
+Royal Road’s exploration team discovered the Caribe project during reconnaissance exploration in February of 2018.
+Outcrop at Caribe is concealed under soil and laterite cover and there is no previous record of mining or mineralization in the area.
+In 2019, Royal Road and Hemco completed an initial 4-hole, exploratory drilling program at Caribe which returned promising results for gold.